Z3TA/dbo/README.md

 weapon.fireAt(players["Napoleon"]);
 ```

-You only have to remember one function (DBO.list) to make your data persistant.
+You only have to remember one function (DBO.list) to make your data persistent.

-The "data" will always be under .data, stored as an assosiative array with key, value pairs.
+The "data" will always be under .data, stored as an associative array with key, value pairs.
 We choose to have all "data" under a data attribute to make sure other attributes or functions are not overwritten.

 Make sure you use unique identifiers (primary keys) like name, or id (with auto-increment) when you design the database schema!